grantj-re3/FlindersLizards-Digitisation/README.md

 ### Usage

-After confirming you are happy with the configuration in etc/common_config.rb, have copied scan files into the src folder and have copied the CSV file-register to src/csv/Lizard_file_name_register.csv, the usage is:
+After confirming you are happy with the configuration in etc/common_config.rb and etc/key_overlap_conf.rb, have copied scan files into the src folder and have copied the CSV file-register to src/csv/Lizard_file_name_register.csv, the usage is:

 ```